compunautics/compunaut_rundeck_jobs/docs/node_ops/linux.rst

 The job will timeout after 5 minutes if it has not completed its execution.

-This job is used as part of the 'Decommission Printers' job in the 'Netboot' folder, but that does not mean that it cannot be used for other nodes that are being decommissioned as well.
+This job is used as part of the `Decommission Printers <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html#decommission-printers>`_ job in the Netboot folder, but that does not mean that it cannot be used for other nodes that are being decommissioned as well.

 Update DNS, Proxy, and Dashboard
 --------------------------------